 Charts in DOCX templates

-With help of the templating engine, you can create different types of charts based on differently structured data.
+With the help of the templating engine, you can create different types of charts based on structured data.

 Pie charts

-In this section, we will see how to build a pie chart in a MS Word document.
-The chart will be based on a rendered into an embedded xlsx file data from a JSON object.
+In this section, we will show how to build a pie chart in Word using data from a JSON object.

-Let us take an object containing statistics of coffee production in 2017 by country.
-We want to build a simple pie chart with percentage value for each country.
+Let’s take an object containing statistics on coffee production by country in 2017.
+We want to build a simple pie chart that shows the percentage for each country.

 You can download the source document and the result document for this example in the pie charts demo.
 Description of the example is below.